vepasto/finnish-hyphenator/CONTRIBUTING.md

-# Contributing to Finnish Hyphenator jQuery plugin
+# Contributing to Finnish Hyphenator

 Thanks for contributing!
 Here's a few guidelines to help your contribution get landed.